 The DPDO Salvage Yard was closed in 1998, and a recycling operation called the Defense Reutilization Management Office (DRMO) now occupies Site 23.
 Portions of the yard where asphalt pavement had deteriorated have been repaved.
 As Site 23 covers the entire area associated with Site 42, the concerns for Site 42 have been incorporated into Site 23 for investigation purposes.
 The RI fieldwork was completed in August 2012 and the Final RI report was submitted in November 2014.
-The NAS Patuxent River Partnering Team has agreed the RI has data gaps in specific areas of the site for human health COCs and ecological COPCs.
+The NAS Patuxent River Partnering Team agreed the RI has data gaps in specific areas of the site for human health COCs and ecological COPCs.
 A final UFP-SAP for additional investigation as part of an Expanded RI was completed in September 2019 and the fieldwork was completed in December 2019.
 The Final EE/CA for the proposed NTCRA for soil was completed in in March 2021 followed by a 30-day public comment period.
 The action memorandum for the NTCRA was signed by the Navy on April 23, 2021.
 The NTCRA was started in September 2021 and was completed in June 2022.
-Following the NTCRA, the RI shall be revised to summarize the NTCRA and risk assessment and sent to regulatory review by EPA and MDE.
+Following the NTCRA, the data from the November 2014 RI was reviewed and discussed by the Partnering Team.
+Currently, a UFP-SAP is being prepared for additional groundwater sampling to confirm the presence or absence of groundwater COCs found during the initial RI sampling in 2011.
+The RI may or may not be followed by a FS depending on groundwater sampling results, then a PRAP, and ROD.

+Ζ. Ι + 510 5 34-DI un Dispo isal Alt ca

-Site No. OU Relative Risk Desktop Evaluation PA/SI RI/FS PRAP ROD RD RA LTM IRA Response Complete 34 0U-1 High 2010- 2023 2025 2026 1997 TBD (minus PFAS) 34 OU-2 High 2020- 2024 TBD TBD TBD
+Site No. OU Relative Risk Desktop Evaluation PA/SI RI/FS PRAP ROD RD RA

+34 0U-1 High 2010-2024 2025 2026